mschmidtkorth/logseq-msk-docs/pages/Queries.Simple Queries.md

 		  {{query (page-tags [[myPageTag]])}}
 	- ## Tasks
 	  collapsed:: true
-		- TODO Task with deadline
+		- TODO Task with deadline #sample
 		  DEADLINE: <2021-08-07 Sat>
 		- We can query tasks via the `todo` keyword (`todo` must always be added as a prefix) - in this example, we limit it to tasks from a specific page via `(and )`:
 		  {{query (and (todo todo doing now later done) [[Task Management]])}}